particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 ## Setup done

 On Gen 3 devices running Device OS 3.x and earlier, the setup done bit determines if setup has been completed.
-Until the setup done bit is set, the device will boot into listening mode (blinking dark blue), even if it has valid Wi-Fi credentials (Argon) or SIM activation (Boron, B Series SoM, Tracker).
+Until the setup done bit is set, the device will boot into listening mode (blinking dark blue), even if it has valid Wi-Fi credentials (Argon) or SIM activation (Boron, B-Series SoM, Tracker).

 **If you are using Device OS 4.0 and later, there is no setup done bit so you must skip this step.**